alwaysdata/documentation/content/languages/python/configuration/index.en.md

 ---

-- [Deploy a Fastapi (asyncio) application](https://pereprogramming.com/articles/comment-deployer-fastapi-chez-alwaysdata/) (platform user guide in French)
+- [Deploy a Fastapi (asyncio) application](https://vincent.jousse.org/blog/fr/tech/comment-deployer-fastapi-chez-alwaysdata/) (guide in French written by a user of the platform)